Northern Escape Heliski

 YES!
 We generally have film crews with us shooting for 4 to 8 weeks each season.
 They choose us for our terrain and snow.

-15. During one of my visits to Northern Escape Heliskiing, your partner Benny burned my old Marmot one-piece as an offering to the powder gods.
+15. During one of my visits to Northern Escape Heliski, your partner Benny burned my old Marmot one-piece as an offering to the powder gods.
 That chopper is parked right on that spot!
 We got a big dump that night, so, it worked!
 He also gave me a new two-piece suit, which I love.
 But is he a little nuts?!

 Ya, Benny’s awesome!
 He is truly a driven skier and loves the sport, but he hates one piece suits.
 And you have to admit that yours was from an aging era gone by, so he probably did you a favor.
-Besides, you looked awesome in that new Northern Escape Heli-Skiing 2 piece!
+Besides, you looked awesome in that new Northern Escape Helicopter Skiing 2 piece!

 Thanks, John.
 I will see you in January, cause it’s deeper up there!